-We have audited the financial statements of Lowland Investment Company plc (the 'Company') for the year ended 30 September 2022 which comprise Income Statement, the Statement of Changes in Equity, Statement of Financial Position, the Statement of Cash Flows, and the related notes 1 to 20 including a summary of significant accounting policies.
+We have audited the financial statements of Lowland Investment Company plc ('the Company') for the year ended 30 September 2023 which comprise the Income Statement, Statement of Changes in Equity, Statement of Financial Position and Statement of Cash Flows and the related notes 1 to 20, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" (United Kingdom Generally Accepted Accounting Practice).